BigEd12/09-fitness-data-analysis/README.md

    - **Comparisons**: See how your ride compares against differents routes, peaks and animals.

-# How
+# How it works
-The data provided by a .tcx or .gpx file is multiple entries for each of the following:
+The data provided by a .tcx or .gpx file contains multiple entries for each of the following:
 - Timestamp
 - Latitude
 - Longitude